smogon/pokemon-showdown/config/CUSTOM-RULES.md

 People often use "tier" to mean "format", but in rulesets, the difference is important.
 A format is a list of rules for a game you can play, such as "Gen 8 OU".
 A tier is a list of Pokémon which can be banned or unbanned, such as "OU".

-`-OU, +Ubers` - ban all Pokémon currently in OU and unban all Pokémon currently in Ubers
+`- OU, + Ubers` - ban all Pokémon currently in OU and unban all Pokémon currently in Ubers